Matt Berson, Vintner and Winery Owner

 There it was, in one short phrase—winemaking as I know it.
 I don’t mind if people think I’m smart because I put a literary reference on the label.
 I don’t think it’s smart, I think it’s basic—passion and poverty are two of the building blocks for any worthy endeavor.

 So it began with 65 cases of wine, a stolen phrase and an inspired sketch of some slips on a line.
 Love & Squalor is still a one-man effort, but the label has grown wider and taller.
 Production grew slowly in the first years, limited by humility and space as I was making the wine in stolen corners of my winery employers.
-Then, over the past three years I have doubled twice, and in 2014 bottled 1,800 cases between my two varietals.
+Then, over the past three years I have doubled twice, and in 2016 bottled almost 3000 cases.
 For the first four years I stuck to the task of making two wines well—one Pinot and one Riesling.
-Then, as my confidence grew and the diversity of my cellar expanded, we began making and bottling Antsy Pants and introduced small amounts of other white varietals that we like to drink.
+Then, as my confidence grew and the diversity of my cellar expanded, we began making and bottling Antsy Pants — our Reserve— and introduced small amounts of other white varietals that we like to drink.

 Our Mentors / Supporters